mncathh/mncathh/README.md

 🦷 **Buencamino Dental Specialist (HTML, CSS, JavaScript)**
 A responsive website project showcasing dental services , designed for accessibility and a clean, user-friendly experience.

+💅 **GlamTips (MEVN Application)**
+GlamTips web application is primarily built using JavaScript across both the frontend and backend, relying on Vue.js for the user interface and Node.js/Express.js to handle server logic and API communications.
+The application stores all its data, including services, staff, and bookings, in a MongoDB (NoSQL) database.

 🎬 **WATCHFLIX Subscription Management System (Java)**
 A Java console app for managing subscriptions with history, status, and error-handling features.